nramenta/flow/README.md

     A random number: {{ random() }} is truly {{ "bizarre" | exclamation }}

+When used as functions, the parentheses are necessary even if your helpers do not take any parameters.
 As a rule, when used as a filter, the input is passed on as the first argument to the helper.
 It's advisable to have a default value for every parameter in your custom helper.

 Since built-in helpers and custom helpers share the same namespace, you can override built-in helpers with your own version although it's generally not